Global Emergency Aid Delivery Could End Next Month, UN Warns

 The shortfall comes “just as demand for this service is reaching its peak,” WFP said.
 Of the $965 million to keep the service going through the end of the year, $178 million has been confirmed.

-The emergency delivery effort involves almost 130 countries, Amer Daoudi, WFP senior director of operations, told The Associated Press.
+The emergency delivery effort involves almost 120 countries, Amer Daoudi, WFP senior director of operations, told The Associated Press in April.

-Without these deliveries, many vulnerable countries will have to take some of the money they're spending on badly needed personal protective equipment and medical supplies and pay for commercial transport — and very little of that is available, Daoudi said.

-“We are the lifeline,” he said.
-Without it, “national capacities across many vulnerable countries across the globe will come to a standstill.”
+Travel bans imposed by national governments closed borders and airports around the world, badly wrenching supply chains and stranding humanitarian workers and supplies.

 The emergency delivery service has been key in shipping tons of aid for the pandemic and other crises like HIV and cholera that need drugs and vaccines to keep flowing.
 The U.N. and various health entities have openly worried about dangerous delays in many countries’ vaccination campaigns, saying the lives of up to 80 million children under the age of 1 could be at risk.